Danika Pink (Allars)

 February 2010 – February 2013 and February 2014 to Present

 Danika is a Sydney-based clarinet player, instrumental tutor and conductor.
 In 2011 she graduated from the Sydney Conservatorium of Music with a Bachelor of Music (Education) with clarinet as her principal study.
-Currently, Danika spends the majority of her time tutoring at various Sydney schools both as band conductor and as a clarinet and saxophone tutor, in addition to running her own private music studio.
+Currently, Danika spends the majority of her time tutoring at various Sydney schools both as a band conductor and as a clarinet and saxophone tutor, in addition to running her own private music studio.

-Danika is also passionate about remaining active as a member of community music organisations, and has over 15 years of ensemble experience including with the Conservatorium Wind Symphony and Choir, Sydney Youth Orchestra, Sydney Wind Symphony, the Sydney University Wind Orchestra (SUWO) and Mosman Symphony Orchestra.
-Highlights of these commitments include her achievements as a committee member of the Sydney University Wind Orchestra from 2008 – 2011, being invited to guest conduct the Mosman Symphony Orchestra on 3 separate occasions, and receiving the opportunity to perform the sublime Mozart Clarinet Concerto as a soloist with the Mosman Symphony Orchestra.
+Danika is also passionate about remaining active as a member of community music organisations, and has over 20 years of ensemble experience including with the Conservatorium Wind Symphony and Choir, Sydney Youth Orchestra, Sydney Wind Symphony, the Sydney University Wind Orchestra (SUWO) and Mosman Symphony Orchestra.
+Highlights of these commitments include her time as a committee member of the Sydney University Wind Orchestra from 2008 – 2011, being invited to guest conduct the Mosman Symphony Orchestra on 3 separate occasions, and receiving the opportunity to perform the sublime Mozart Clarinet Concerto as a soloist with the Mosman Symphony Orchestra.

 Bachelor of Music, Associate Diploma of Music